furacca/brivez/README.md

 - `--cpu 2`
 <br> Set the number of parallel worker threads to N. On multicore machines, the defaults is two.
 Can be use also --mpi in alternative ([read p.
 107](http://eddylab.org/software/hmmer/Userguide.pdf)).

-Things to know:
-- `hmmpress` is useful only if used with `hmmscan` ([read p.
-97](http://eddylab.org/software/hmmer/Userguide.pdf))
-- `MEA` Maximum Expected Accuracy
-- `envelope` When HMMER identifies domains, it identifies what it calls an envelope bounding where the domain’s alignment most probably lies.
-The envelope is almost always a little wider than what HMMER chooses to show as a reasonably confident alignment.

 From the table.output are extracted two kind of coordinates:
 - `ali coord`